How much should I contribute to my 401(k)?

 Retirement goals

-If you want to retire early or have an extravagant retirement lifestyle in mind, you may need to contribute a higher percentage of your income to your 401(k) to achieve those goals.
+If you want to retire early or have an extravagant retirement lifestyle in mind, you may need to contribute a higher percentage of your income to your 401(k) to try and achieve those goals.
 Conversely, if you plan to work longer or have more modest retirement goals, you may be able to contribute less.

 Other retirement savings

-Consider any other retirement savings outside your 401(k), such as IRAs, pensions or other investments.
+Consider any other retirement savings outside your 401(k), such as IRAs, pensions, or other investments.
 Your overall retirement savings strategy should be diversified; your 401(k) is just one part.

 Financial responsibilities

-Assess your current financial responsibilities, including debt payments, emergency savings and other financial goals (e.g., buying a house, paying for education).
+Assess your current financial responsibilities, including debt payments, emergency savings, and other financial goals (e.g., buying a house, paying for education).
 It's essential to balance saving for retirement and addressing immediate financial needs.

 Tax considerations

 Think about the tax implications of your contributions.
 Contributions to a traditional 401(k) are tax-deductible, which can lower your current tax bill.
 However, you'll owe taxes on withdrawals in retirement.
+There can be advantages to that, which a financial advisor may help spell out for you.

 In contrast, contributions to a Roth 401(k) are made with after-tax dollars, but qualified withdrawals in retirement are tax-free.
 Your current tax bracket and your retirement tax bracket could influence your choice between traditional and Roth contributions.